alldent22/Advanced-CAD/README.md

 #### Included Files
 <a href="Gears/rootGear.SLDPRT">rootGear.SLDPRT</a><br/>
 <br/>
 In this assignment I made reusable gears using equations.
 Each dimention can be changed and the gear will function the same, allowing for infinite reuse.
-I learned some gear terms and refreshed my knowledge of configurations in solidworks.
+I learned some gear terms and refreshed my knowledge of configurations in Solidworks.

 ## Gearbox
 #### Included Files